khalidsharmarke/SlackMessageTracker/slack-client/README.md

 # Slack Client

 This package's purpose is to receive data from Slack for the project for passing to the slackbot-api(backend) package.
-This package is resposible for transforming incoming data and passing said data to the backend via HTTP requests.
+It's resposible for transforming incoming data and passing said data to the backend via HTTP requests.
-It's built ontop of Slack's BoltJS package to hook onto events that occur in the workspace.
+Built ontop of Slack's BoltJS package to hook onto events that occur in the workspace.

 ## Scope
 Currently, the events that are being listened for are: